 Route 2.
 There are two options: by car, the journey takes about an hour and a half; on foot, between 3 and 4 hours.
 You will be able to observe cave paintings and the figures of the angel, the elephant, the alpaca, the tourist, the mushroom, the condor, the toad and the portico.

 Route 3.
-The tour takes approximately 3 hours on foot.
-You can see the figures of the greeting, the child, the falcon, the face, the Roman and the dinosaur, as well as cave paintings.
+The tour lasts approximately 3 hours on foot.
+You can appreciate the figures of the greeting, the child, the falcon, the face, the Roman and the dinosaur, as well as cave paintings.

-To go to this great tourist attraction, there are 3 ways:
+To go to this great tourist attraction, there are 3 routes: